 Today: The PKD Foundation of Canada has adopted Bike to the Moon to enable those all over Canada affected by PKD to participate in the ride and achieve even greater fundraising goals.
 With every new year, the ride will help the PKD Foundation of Canada move closer to its goal of finding more treatments and a cure for those living with PKD.

 Polycystic kidney disease (PKD) is one of the most common life-threatening genetic diseases affecting thousands in Canada.
-You can have an impact on all those affected by this disease by organizing a ride or by creating an online fundraising page where you can join others in the fight to end PKD!
+You can have an impact on all those affected by this disease by organizing a ride and by creating your virtual fundraising page where you can join others in the fight to end PKD!

 If you are unable to ride this year, there is still a lot you can do to help!
-Volunteer to raise funds for Bike to the Moon by setting up a virtual donation page, or help promote awareness and education in your community.
+Volunteer to raise funds for Bike to the Moon by setting up a virtual donation page to support the ride's fundraising efforts, or help promote awareness and education by sharing pamphlets about PKD in your community.
 Learn more about how to spread the word here.